-Dancing – Some dances classes may end up bulking up your leg more than you want.
+Dancing – Some dance classes may end up bulking up your legs more than you want.
 The more you’re jumping, the more you’re using your leg muscles.
 Try different teachers and classes that fit a style and pace that suits you the best. :)

 Barre – Barre can be wonderful for your legs and butt!
 Just like dancing, though, it depends on the teacher and class.
 Try to pick a class that does mostly floor and bar work, without too many squats or jumps.

 Yoga – For some girls, even yoga can cause too much bulk.
 I doubt this happens very often, but it is worth paying attention too, especially if you do yoga more than 1-2 times a week.

 I personally enjoy HIIT and I usually do it once per week.
 But I often hear from women who say the more they do it the more that their legs are getting bigger.

 If you love doing HIIT workouts, you can of course do it, but make sure they are workouts that won’t cause bulk.
 Lots of HIIT training involve jumps and other moves that will also grow your legs, so stay away from those!